-Section 2.2 Here is the plan service area for Verda Noble Care (HMO)
+Section 2.2 Here is the plan service area for Verda Noble Chronic Care (HMO C-SNP)

-Verda Noble Care (HMO) is available only to individuals who live in our plan service area.
+Verda Noble Chronic Care (HMO C-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below.
+The service area is described below OR in an appendix to this Evidence of Coverage.